openknowledge-archive/wordpress-theme-okfn/README.rst

 The Home template adds Magazine style blogposts to the bottom of the page.
 Only posts in a category named "Featured" will be displayed.
 Images are handled in the same manor as described above.

+**Presentation**

+Display content in a series of slides.
+Example here: http://staging.okfn.org/slides/

 Theme Options
 -------------